-Computer models predict how patients will respond to HIV drugsMarch 13th, 2013 in HIV & AIDS /
+Computer models predict how patients will respond to HIV drugsMarch 13, 2013 in Medicine & Health / HIV & AIDS

 Results of a study published online in the Journal of Antimicrobial Chemotherapy today (Thursday), demonstrate that computer models can predict how HIV patients whose drug therapy is failing will respond to a new treatment.
 Crucially for patients in poorer countries, the models do not require the results of expensive drug resistance tests to make their predictions.
 The study also showed that the models were able to identify alternative drug combinations that were predicted to work in cases where the treatment used in the clinic had failed, suggesting that their use could avoid treatment failure.

 When a patient's HIV drugs begin to fail in well-resourced countries a genotypic resistance test is performed to identify mutations that cause the virus to become resistant to certain drugs.
 The results are used to predict whether the patient will respond to different drugs in a new treatment.
 These tests are generally not available in resource-limited settings.
 Today's study shows that computer models can predict how such a patent will respond, with comparable accuracy, without the need for such tests.

 "This is the first time this approach has been tried with real cases of treatment failure from resource-limited settings", commented Julio Montaner, former President of the International AIDS Society, Director of the BC Centre for Excellence in HIV & AIDS, based in Vancouver, Canada and an author on the paper.
 "The results show that using sophisticated computer based algorithms we can effectively put the experience of treating thousands of patients into the hands of the under-resourced physician with potentially huge benefits."